airbytehq/airbyte/docs/connector-development/connector-builder-ui/overview.md

 # Connector Builder Intro

 Connector Builder is a no-code tool that’s part of the Airbyte UI.
 It provides an intuitive user interface on top of the [low-code YAML format](https://docs.airbyte.com/connector-development/config-based/understanding-the-yaml-file/yaml-overview) and lets you develop a connector to use in data syncs without ever needing to leave your Airbyte workspace.
-The connector builder offers the most straightforward method for building and maintaining connectors.
+Connector Builder offers the most straightforward method for building and maintaining connectors.

 We recommend that you determine whether the connector you want can be built with the Connector Builder before looking at the Low-Code CDK or Python CDK.
+Our [compatibility guide](./connector-builder-compatibility.md) can help you decide if Connector Builder is the right tool to use.

 ## Connector vs. configured source vs. connection